ztkent/moki/README.md

 # BashGPT
-A GPT assistant for the command line.
+An assistant for the command line.
 Tuned to assist with developer tasks like finding files, installing packages, and git.